-- Select the mode for choosing a machining position.
-The TNC hides the layers shown in the left window, and the right window becomes active for position selection - Press the shift key on the keyboard and drag the left mouse key to define an area in which the TNC is to adopt all included circle centers as hole positions: the TNC opens a window in which you can filter the holes by size - ► Configure the filter settings see "" and confirm with the USE soft key.
-The TNC loads the selected positions into the left window (and displays a point symbol) - ▶ If necessary you can also deselect elements that you already selected, by dragging an area open again, but this time while pressing the CTRL key - Save the selected machining positions to the clipboard of the TNC so that you can then insert them as a positioning block with cycle call in a plain-language program, or - ▶ To save the selected machining positions to a point file, enter the target directory and any file name in the pop-up window displayed by the TNC.
+- ➤ Select the mode for choosing a machining position.
+The TNC hides the layers shown in the left window, and the right window becomes active for position selection - ▶ Press the shift key on the keyboard and drag the left mouse key to define an area in which the TNC is to adopt all included circle centers as hole positions: the TNC opens a window in which you can filter the holes by size - Configure the filter settings See "" and confirm with the USE soft key.
+The TNC loads the selected positions into the left window (and displays a point symbol) - ▶ If necessary you can also deselect elements that you already selected, by dragging an area open again, but this time while pressing the CTRL key - Save the selected machining positions to the clipboard of the TNC so that you can then insert them as a positioning block with cycle call in a plain-language program, or - ► To save the selected machining positions to a point file, enter the target directory and any file name in the pop-up window displayed by the TNC.
 Default setting: Name of the DXF file.
 If the name of the DXF file contains special characters or spaces, the TNC replaces the characters with underscores.
+Alternately, you can also select the file type: Point run it there.

+- TNC replaces the characters with underscores.
 Alternately, you can also select the file type: Point table (.PNT), pattern generator table (.HP) or plain language program (.H).
 If you save the machining positions to a plain-language program, the TNC creates a separate linear block with cycle call for every machining position (L X...
 Y...
 M99).
-You can also transfer this program to old TNC controls and run it there.
+You can also transfer this program to old TNC controls and - ENT